 - Salesian Presentations

-- Scripture Study - James: Pearls for Wise Living
+- Scripture Study - Wisdom: God's Vision for Life

 Catholic Social Teaching: Exploring the Church’s body of teaching on social, economic, political and cultural matters.